 - disclose to other Directors / Committee Members any perceived or actual conflicts of interest (including related-party transactions, and any affiliations with actual or potential suppliers of goods and services, recipients of grant funds and organisations with competing or conflicting objectives).
-They must: - complete a declaration for inclusion in the Register of Interests (which operates with ongoing effect) upon appointment to the Board / Committee, and review and update their declaration as their circumstances change, and at least annually (Attachment A), and - declare any other perceived or actual conflicts of interest prior to the Board's / Committee's consideration of any relevant matter. - where there is a perceived or actual conflict of interest, absent themselves from discussions, as appropriate, and abstain from voting or otherwise participating in the decision-making on the matter, and - disclose to other Directors / Committee Members any material gifts or offers of gifts for their personal use obtained in the course of their Board / Committee role, and decline any valuable or otherwise inappropriate gifts.
+They must: - complete a declaration for inclusion in the Register of Interests (which operates with ongoing effect) upon appointment to the Board / Committee, and review and update their declaration as their circumstances change, and at least annually, and - declare any other perceived or actual conflicts of interest prior to the Board's / Committee's consideration of any relevant matter. - where there is a perceived or actual conflict of interest, absent themselves from discussions, as appropriate, and abstain from voting or otherwise participating in the decision-making on the matter, and - disclose to other Directors / Committee Members any material gifts or offers of gifts for their personal use obtained in the course of their Board / Committee role, and decline any valuable or otherwise inappropriate gifts. - The Company Secretary is responsible for maintaining the Register of Interests.